Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/Attributes/Attributes.png "[Attributes]")

-1. Select the checkbox of the attribute you want to finally delete in the list of deleted attributes.
+1. Select the checkbox of the attribute you want to permanently delete in the list of deleted attributes.
   The editing toolbar is displayed above the attributes list.

   > [Info] If the deleted attribute is not yet displayed in the list of deleted attributes, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button to update the list.